bgrizzle97/socialMedia/README.md

 - **Theatre Mode:** Click the play overlay on a video to view it in a fullscreen modal
 - **UI:** Beautiful, responsive design with Tailwind CSS
 - **Password Reset:** Full password reset flow (request link, set new password)
-- **Profile Picture Sync:** Profile pictures update everywhere instantly after profile changes (using React Context)
+- **Profile Picture Sync:** Profile pictures update everywhere instantly after profile changes (using Redux Toolkit)
+- **Redux State Management:** User state is managed globally with Redux Toolkit for scalability and maintainability

 ## Getting Started